 - In Invasion!, a whole mess of alien planets get together and try to take over Earth to keep all the superbeings we keep producing under control; yet again, it doesn't work out.
 This crossover also introduced the Metagene Meta Origin concept in the DCU, as well as led to the launching of Justice League Europe and L.E.G.I.O.N., a 20th Century Legion of Super-Heroes spin-off title known mainly for having Lobo and Brainiac 2 on the roster.

-- DC ended up pressing the reset button again Zero Hour: Crisis in Time in 1994.
+- Zero Hour: Crisis in Time (1994): For this one, DC ended up pressing the reset button again.
 Well-Intentioned Extremist Parallax (a.k.a.
 Hal Jordan) plans to destroy the entire DC Universe and remake it in his image.
 Unlike Crisis on Infinite Earths, Zero Hour ended up changing relatively little (aside from completely rebooting The Legion Of Super-Heroes and making Hawkman's continuity even more confusing) and a massive bus being dropped onto the Justice Society of America.
 And unlike Crisis on Infinite Earths, Zero Hour was met with mixed reviews.

 - In the afterword to the collected edition, Waid claims that killing and resurrecting the Rogues was the plan all along in order to protect them from unnecessary Darker and Edgier revision:

-- In Genesis (1997), John Byrne "kills off" Darkseid in a lame plot where the Source Wall breaks and everyone's powers start acting wonky.
+- Genesis (1997): John Byrne "kills off" Darkseid in a lame plot where the Source Wall breaks and everyone's powers start acting wonky.
 Nobody cares.
 Moving on...

-- DC One Million (1998) Another love or hate crossover: all DCU books stopped and became "<Title> #1,000,000" as the JLA and the rest of the DC Universe go into the future to fight Solaris the Sentient Sun, who wants to kill his creator Superman.
+- DC One Million (1998): All DCU books stopped and became "<Title> #1,000,000" as the JLA and the rest of the DC Universe go into the future to fight Solaris the Sentient Sun, who wants to kill his creator Superman.
 As Grant Morrison stories go, you'll either love it or hate it.
-Solaris would later resurface, in slightly altered format, in the non-continuity series All-Star Superman, where he played a major role in that series' final issues.
-This crossover is certainly part of the main DCU canon (Hourman One Million becomes a major player in JLA, JSA and his own book), but the fact Solaris gives us a "The End of the Beginning"/Distant Finale of All-Star Superman causes a minor continuity snarl.
+This crossover is certainly part of the main DCU canon (Hourman One Million becomes a major player in JLA, JSA and his own book).
+(The final issue of Morrison's later All-Star Superman features the present-day Solaris, and acts as a kind of origin story for the future society depicted in One Million — or rather, presumably an alternative version of that future society, since All-Star Superman is definitely not part of the main DCU canon.)

-- 1999's Day of Judgment featured a then unknown Geoff Johns writing a story where the demons Neron and Etrigan steal the nigh-omnipotent powers of the Spectre.
+- Day of Judgment (1999): Featured a then unknown Geoff Johns writing a story where the demons Neron and Etrigan steal the nigh-omnipotent powers of the Spectre.
 Hilarity Ensues, and the ghost of Hal Jordan ends up becoming the new Spectre.
 Led to the creation of the Sentinels of Magic - a group of DC's mystic heroes who then appeared absolutely nowhere.

-- 2001 was the year of Our Worlds At War and Joker's Last Laugh, occurring back to back much to the disdain of comic fans.
-Our Worlds featured an Omnicidal Maniac trying to destroy the universe via destroying Earth (with Brainiac-13 pulling up the rear to exploit the madness) and the entire universe teaming up in a galactic alliance to save the universe.
+- Our Worlds at War featured an Omnicidal Maniac trying to destroy the universe via destroying Earth (with Brainiac-13 pulling up the rear to exploit the madness) and the entire universe teaming up in a galactic alliance to save the universe.
 Infamous for it's massive number of deaths (Guy Gardner, Martha and Johnathan Kent, Aquaman, Sam Lane, and Wonder Woman's mom Hippolyta), just about all of which were overturned, with Gardner and the Kents being upgraded to living within months of the storyline ending.

-- Joker's Last Laugh was yet another crossover in 2001 (almost literally starting after Our Worlds At War had ended).
+- Joker's Last Laugh, tied very much to the other crossover (almost literally starting after Our Worlds At War had ended).
 This story had Joker infect all of the DC Universe's villains with chemicals turning them into Joker-lite mass murderers, after Joker is falsely told he has terminal cancer.
 Two notable scenes are when Joker Lampshades previous crises by desiring red skies for his plan, and Chuck Dixon spending the entire storyline effectively cursing out readers for asking why no one kills the Joker.

-- Infinite Crisis, released in 2005-2006.
-Refugees from the original Crisis, who had been watching the DCU since, had decided that the events of Identity Crisis and the things that followed were the last straw, and returned to the universe to "set things right".
+- Infinite Crisis (2005-2006): Refugees from the original Crisis, who had been watching the DCU since, had decided that the events of Identity Crisis and the things that followed were the last straw, and returned to the universe to "set things right".
 As their version of setting things right involved destroying reality and replacing it with a "better" one, the current inhabitants of the DCU were less than pleased with the plan.
-Fighting ensued, and in the end a "soft reset" occurred — some things were changed but by and large, continuity remained the same (except for the Legion Of Super-Heroes, which received its second complete reboot) — and the multiverse, gone since the Pre Crisis days, returned.
+Fighting ensued, and in the end a "soft reset" occurred — some things were changed but by and large, continuity remained the same (except for the Legion of Super-Heroes, which received its second complete reboot) — and the multiverse, gone since the pre-Crisis days, returned.
 Served as the second act of the "Multiverse Trilogy" as the "rebuild of the Multiverse" and the second act of the "Exploration Trilogy" by "putting the greatest odds against the heroes".
 Was immediately followed by:

-- 52: Basically the final act of the storyline of Identity Crisis and Infinite Crisis (story-wise).
-Innovative for its use of real time continuity, tossing Comic Book Time out the window in favor of the 24 approach, published weekly, from May 2006 to May 2007, each issue represents a week of time in-universe, covering the "missing year" of the DCU, as after Infinite Crisis, all books were jumped forward "One year later".
-Writen by a "dream team" of four writers (Geoff Johns, Greg Rucka, Mark Waid, and Grant Morrison each of whom contributed something to each issue.) it also followed the lives of minor characters of the DCU while the "Big Three" Batman, Superman, and Wonder Woman took the year off for various reasons, Widely considered to be one of the greatest story lines of the Modern Age.
+- 52 (2006-7): Basically the final act of the storyline of Identity Crisis and Infinite Crisis (story-wise).
+Innovative for its use of real time continuity, tossing Comic-Book Time out the window in favor of the 24 approach, published weekly, from May 2006 to May 2007, each issue represents a week of time in-universe, covering the "missing year" of the DCU, as after Infinite Crisis, all books were jumped forward "One year later".
+Written by a "dream team" of four writers (Geoff Johns, Greg Rucka, Mark Waid, and Grant Morrison, each of whom contributed something to every issue.) it also followed the lives of minor characters of the DCU while the "Big Three" Batman, Superman, and Wonder Woman took the year off for various reasons, Widely considered to be one of the greatest story lines of the Modern Age.
 It also introduced the Modern Batwoman, and Renee Montoya as The Question.

 - Countdown to Final Crisis (2007-2008): Meant to act as a bridge between 52 and Final Crisis.
 It's remembered as "one of the worst comic storylines of all time" riddled with plotholes and bad art.